magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 To overcome these issues I upgraded all the `shoreleave` libs used in the `modern-cljs` series.
-So, instead of adding the canonical `shoreleave` libs you have to use the following forks:
+So, instead of adding the canonical `shoreleave` libs you must use the following forks:

 ```clj
   ...